 Precise location of a ship at sea is extremely important in any oceanographic enterprise, this is especially the case in the open ocean out of sight of any coastal landmarks.
 As with locations on land, oceanographers use the familiar latitude/longitude grid.
 The concept of latitude and longitude as imaginary reference lines on the globe by which location could be specified dates to the Egyptian geographer Ptolemy about A.D.
-150. As you examine your AMS Ocean Studies globe, note that lines of latitude run east-west forming circles that decrease in circumference from the equator to the poles.
+150. If you examine a globe, note that lines of latitude run east-west forming circles that decrease in circumference from the equator to the poles.

 Latitude describes the angular displacement that a point on the Earth's surface is with respect to the equator, while longitude is the angular displacement that the point would be from some reference meridian, usually taken as the Greenwich Prime Meridian.
 For centuries, angular measurements describing the geographic coordinates of latitude and longitude were expressed in sexagesimal (base-sixty) units.
 In this numerical system, which originated with the ancient Sumerians (ca. 2000 BC), each degree is divided into 60 minutes of arc (identified by the symbol ') and each minute is divisible by 60 seconds of arc (identified by the symbol ").
 Therefore, latitude is expressed in degrees where 1 degree = 60 minutes and 1 minute = 60 seconds.
 The equator is assigned a latitude of 0 degrees.
 Latitude increases north and south of the equator reaching 90 degrees N at the North Pole and 90 degrees S at the South Pole.
 Lines of longitude (also called meridians) run north-south and converge toward the North Pole and South Pole.
 By convention, the 0-degree longitude line (the prime meridian) runs through Greenwich, England.
 Longitude is measured in degrees west and east of the prime meridian to 180 degrees.
 (Again, 1 degree of longitude = 60 minutes and 1 minute = 60 seconds.)

 With the development of computers and the widespread use of global positioning system (GPS) technology, geographic coordinates are expressed often in terms of degrees and decimal equivalents.
-Thus, the latitude of the current Tropic of Cancer, which was 23° 26' 22", could be expressed as 23.4394°.
-Furthermore, in many computer-generated tabulations, the designation of N and S are dropped, with latitudes of locations in the Northern Hemisphere expressed with positive (+) numbers, while Southern Hemisphere locations have negative (–) latitude values.
+Thus, the latitude of the current Tropic of Cancer, which was 23 deg 26 min 22 sec, could be expressed as 23.4394 deg.
+Furthermore, in many computer-generated tabulations, the designation of N and S are dropped, with latitudes of locations in the Northern Hemisphere expressed with positive (+) numbers, while Southern Hemisphere locations have negative (-) latitude values.
 Longitude is sometimes counted in such a way that locations in the Eastern Hemisphere have a positive value, while Western Hemisphere longitudes are negative.